Top 36 Reasons Why Couples Break Up

 24. Lack of appreciation

-Your partner arranges a party for your family or friends, and you do not even thank them for all the efforts they put in.
+Mutual gratitude is highly associated with relationship satisfaction.
+Findings from a study published in the Journal of Family Psychology suggest that “…low gratitude in one partner acts as a weak link that is sufficient to disrupt both partners’ relationship satisfaction (9).”
+So, for instance, your partner arranges a party for your family or friends, and you do not even thank them for all the efforts they put in.
 Imagine the kind of disappointment they might feel when you barely appreciate their sincere efforts.
-Or let’s say your partner juggles work and home life effortlessly, but you never bother to ask if they are okay multi-tasking.
+Or let’s say your partner juggles work and home life effortlessly, but you never bother to ask if they are okay with multitasking.
 Such a lack of appreciation can drive a wedge between you two.

 25. Trying to change your partner